Kumail-Raza-Bangash/Kumail-Raza-Bangash/README.md

 <img align="right" src="assets/image05.gif" height="560px" alt="pixel city image">

 <p style="animation: fadein 2s; font-size: medium">
 I'm a passionate Flutter developer building complex Android apps.
 I love creating beautiful, user-friendly interfaces and managing app state with Provider and GetX.
 I'm also a wizard at crafting custom widgets and integrating APIs.
-Fluent in Flutter animation, I bring interfaces to life with captivating motion and interactivity. <br>
+Fluent in Flutter animation, I bring interfaces to life with captivating motion and interactivity. <br><br>
-Now, I'm diving into Laravel to master backend development and become a full-stack pro.  <br>
+Now, I'm diving into Laravel to master backend development and become a full-stack pro.  <br><br>
 I'm a quick learner, a hard worker, and always eager for new challenges.
-I'm always excited to join an innovative team and contribute to their success! <br>
+I'm always excited to join an innovative team and contribute to their success! <br><br>
 Feel free to explore my projects and get in touch for collaborations!

 </p>